How We Work: Diagnostic to Implementation

 Ready to begin?

-The Assessment is the correct first step.
-Short intake → kickoff → interviews → verdict in ~2 weeks.
+The Diagnostic is the correct first step.
+Short intake → kickoff → interviews → report in ~2 weeks.